Vonage-Community/tutorial-video-js-video_conference_application/docs/server.md

 ```

 Setting up archiving is not complete with the server.
 We also need to setup archiving for our project in the Project Dashboard.
 Setup a suitable storage for archive using the [instructions here](https://tokbox.com/developer/guides/archiving/#storage).
 In this example I am using a [S3 bucket](https://aws.amazon.com/s3).
 You can learn more about setting up a [S3 storage for Tokbox in this document](https://tokbox.com/developer/guides/archiving/using-s3.html).

+## Starting the server

+We can start the server with nodemon by running `npm run watch`.
+This will automatically restart the server on port `3000` when we make changes.

 ## Next Steps